Skylar-Is-Alive/Free-Technology-Resources-BSC/README.md

 #### Utilities

 - [Background Music](https://github.com/kyleneideck/BackgroundMusic/releases) - Volume mixer but for mac (can't be used with eqMac to my knowledge)
-- [eqMac](https://eqmac.app/) - Systemwide eq for different speakers and headphones
+- [eqMac](https://eqmac.app/) - Systemwide EQ for different speakers and headphones.
+Find EQ curves at [AutoEq](https://www.autoeq.app/)

 ### Text Editors